Sciatic nerve pain

 - Risk Factors

-Sciatic nerve pain, also known as sciatica, is a painful condition that is most commonly recognized as pain and other symptoms that radiate through the buttocks, leg and foot from the lower back.
+Sciatic nerve pain, also known as sciatica, is a painful condition that is commonly experienced as pain and other symptoms that radiate through the buttocks, leg and foot from the lower back.

 - Muscle weakness

 Sciatic nerve pain is an extremely common condition in older patients because it is frequently caused by a degenerative spine condition in the lower back.
 Over the years, the discs that cushion the spine deteriorate, the joints that stabilize the spine become arthritic, vertebrae become misaligned and bone spurs develop in the spinal column.
 These conditions can cause small sections of the spine to shift out of place and possibly impact the sciatic nerve or another surrounding nerve.
 When this happens, sciatic nerve pain and other symptoms are experienced.